 What’s happening in the market or competitive landscape that industry analysts and journalists are not yet writing about?
 To uncover weak signals, search outside of mainstream sources.
 Over time, cluster weak signals into themes on a context map.

-To understand the user experience, it can be incredibly enlightening to go through the experience first-hand.
+To understand the user experience, it can be incredibly enlightening to go through the experience first-hand and then report back your findings.
 What is the process when applying for U.S. citizenship?
 What is the process when applying for a home mortgage?
 What is it like to find the right bus route from a busy street corner?

 Also called an “expert review,” experienced UX researchers can evaluate designs for established best practices—and potentially ward off some (or many) common usability problems.
 For example, are error messages written in plain language (not internal codes)?
 Do all buttons and links use consistent colors and visual treatments (e.g., signifier)?